 Who is the website for?

 - Communication partners - their family, friends, carers and other people who support them

 - The wider community.

-The website development will be purposefully driven by the Web Content Accessibility Guidelines to make web content more accessible to people with disabilities (aiming for AAA WCAG2.1 compliance).
-Proposed content includes:
+The website development is purposefully driven by the Web Content Accessibility Guidelines to make web content more accessible to people with disabilities (aiming for AAA WCAG2.1 compliance).
+Content includes:

 - stories/videos of people with different communication support needs